Florida Residents Are Outraged As Senate Leader Refuses to Call Special Session to Solve Catastrophic Condo Crisis

 These New Changes Will Take Time

-Passidomo believes that the most important time is allowing these new changes time to be fully implemented, hoping that the chaos currently ensuing in the Sunshine State will have died down by then.
+Passidomo believes that the most important thing to do is allow these new changes time to be fully implemented, hoping that the chaos currently ensuing in the Sunshine State will have died down by then.

 However, as the real estate crisis in Florida continues to worsen, this is unlikely to happen anytime soon.